-Directors & Officers Liability Insurance (D&O Insurance) provides protection for the personal liability of directors and officers of a company while they are performing their roles as directors and officers.
-It is purchased by the corporation for the benefit of their directors and officers to protect them if they are accused of making management errors.
-It is an important tool that assists your company in attracting and retaining talented officers and directors, as many executives will not work for a company that puts their personal assets at risk.
+Directors & Officers (D&O) Liability Insurance provides protection for the personal liability of directors and officers of a company while they are performing their roles as directors and officers.
+It is purchased by the company for the benefit of their directors and officers to protect them if they are accused of making management errors.
+D&O Insurance is an important tool that assists your company in attracting and retaining talented officers and directors, as many executives will not work for a company that puts their personal assets at risk.

-This insurance is a form of liability insurance that is payable either to the directors and officers of a company or to the company itself as a reimbursement for covering the losses of its directors and officers.
-Directors & Officers Insurance may also advance the payment of legal defense costs.
+Directors and Officers Liability Insurance is payable either to the directors and officers of a company or to the company itself as a reimbursement for covering the losses of its directors and officers.
+D&O Insurance may also advance the payment of legal defense costs.
 It is meant to cover losses suffered by officers and directors as a result of legal action brought against them for alleged wrongdoing in their roles as officers and directors.

 Many management teams mistakenly believe that the company’s general liability insurance will cover their liability.
 However, commercial general liability insurance only covers the company itself.
 It does not provide protection against lawsuits that name them personally and also does not cover management mistakes.
 Lawsuits can be very expensive to defend even when they are without merit, so having D&O Insurance can help protect the personal assets of corporate directors and officers.